Coal in China: Energy transition

-Despite a rapid increase in renewable energy capacity, China continued to approve and build new coal-fired power plants in 2024.
+Despite a rapid increase in renewable energy capacity, China continued to approve and build new coal-fired power plants in the past decades.
 Analysts attribute this expansion to a combination of system-level dynamics, institutional incentives, and regional policy priorities.
 While the country already possesses significant underutilised coal-fired capacity, new plants are often approved to ensure regional grid stability, provide backup during peak demand periods, and support local economic and employment objectives.
+New coal capacity is also built to replace old inefficient coal plants, in an effort to improve efficiency and meet stricter emissions standards.

 Power shortages in 2020 and 2022 exposed limitations in grid flexibility and coordination between provinces, sometimes resulting in electricity being exported from areas experiencing local deficits.
 This encouraged provincial authorities to sanction new coal projects as a precaution, even though existing dispatchable resources (including coal, gas, hydro, and nuclear plants) were sufficient to meet peak demand.
 Economic incentives also play a role.
 Coal power plants are relatively inexpensive to construct, can be rapidly approved, and offer revenue and employment benefits.
 Long-term contracts and guaranteed operating hours further incentivize local governments and coal companies to favor these plants, despite low utilization rates.

 In 2024, coal-fired power plants in China operated at an average utilization rate of around 50%, indicating that most new plants are intended primarily as backup rather than continuous baseload units.
 Importantly, the addition of new coal capacity does not necessarily lead to higher coal consumption or increased greenhouse gas emissions.
 Coal-fired generation increasingly serves as a residual source, filling gaps left by rapidly growing renewable energy output.
 Consequently, overall coal generation has remained relatively stable or declined in some months, even as new capacity comes online.

-According to DNV’s 2024 China Energy Transition Outlook, renewable energy is expected to supply 88% of electricity generation by 2050, with wind and solar each contributing around 38%, alongside smaller shares from hydropower and nuclear energy.
+According to DNV's 2024 China Energy Transition Outlook, renewable energy is expected to supply 88% of electricity generation by 2050, with wind and solar each contributing around 38%, alongside smaller shares from hydropower and nuclear energy.

+In 2025, China's coal-fired power generation dropped by 1.9%, the first decrease since 2015, despite its energy demands has increased by 5% during that same year.
+According to Wood Mackenzie, the drop was attributed to a rapid increase in new non-fossil generation that has "finally outpaced demand growth", while coal plants had been operating at lower utilisation rates and being used more for grid flexibility and peak demand rather than baseload generation.